 Would I recommend this to my friends?

 Even though this didn’t work for Jeff I would still recommend it to friends if they haven’t found anything that works.
 There really is nothing worse then seeing your little dog suffer every single day and if I was in their shoes I would try everything I could to try and relax my best friend.
-With that being said my number 1 recommendation would still be the CBD Oil from Honest Paws.
+With that being said my number 1 recommendation would still be the CBD Oil from Canna Pet.

 Sometimes your dog’s abnormal behavior could be caused by a more serious health issue so if you think that could be the case your first priority should be to see a veterinarian to rule out any serious health conditions putting your dog in danger.
 Many times a vet will end up finding nothing, offering no solutions for your dog’s mental worries and so in that case personally I think you should try a lot of different stuff until something works.